egberts/tls-ca-manage/README.md

 At first, I defaulted it to this nested-tree because OpenSSL team seems to like this, until a new layout came along.

 ## New Directory Layout
 Later, I ran into an awesome [webpage](https://pki-tutorial.readthedocs.io/en/latest/expert/index.html#)  on Expert PKI (diagram and all).
 But I noticed the new directory layout (diametrically different than traditional OpenSSL directory layout).
 I'm  going to call it the 'centralized' directory layout.
+Edited: I've later learned that Sweden `.se` TLD team effort is behind this design.

 I too incorporated the new centralized directory layout into this `tls-ca-manage.sh` tool.
 It could do either approach.
 I defaulted it to the new centralized ones.